-In some cases where harassment/bullying is substantiated, but does not warrant disciplinary action, it may still be possible to agree an acceptable resolution.
-In such cases, the manager must make it clear to the employee that their behaviour is unacceptable and that further similar instances may lead to disciplinary action.
+In some cases, where the outcome of the investigation finds concerns with behaviour, but it does not warrant disciplinary action, (for example the investigation reveals a training or communication issue) it may still be possible to agree an acceptable resolution.
+In such cases, the investigation officer must make it clear to the employee that their behaviour is unacceptable and that further similar instances may lead to disciplinary action.